MarkusFerdinandDablander/Duvenaud_Neural_Graph_Fingerprints_tf_2_keras/README.md

 		https://github.com/keiserlab/keras-neural-graph-fingerprint.

-The goal was to create a simple, transparent and accessible version of Duvenauds algorithm which runs smoothly on tf.keras with tensorflow >= 2.0.
+The goal was to create a simple, transparent and accessible implementation of Duvenauds algorithm which runs smoothly on tf.keras with tensorflow >= 2.0.
 Large parts of both neural fingerprint layer implementations were rewritten by the author using different, more explicit methods which can be readily modified.

 The script tf_keras_layers_neural_graph_convolutions offers the following two tf.keras layer classes (child classes of tf.keras.layers.layer):